cosmos/testnets/testnet-tuesdays/gameday06/README.md

 We have launched a chain, `test-upgrade-1`, running Gaia v21.0.1.
 We will upgrade it twice in a row.

-The validator tasks will be to:
+Participants will:
 1. Set up a validator in `test-upgrade-1`
-1. Vote on a proposal to upgrade to v22
+2. Vote on a proposal to upgrade to v22
-2. Upgrade to v22.0.0 (governance-gated)
+3. Upgrade to v22.0.0 (governance-gated)
-3. Upgrade to v22.1.0 (non-governance-gated)
+4. Upgrade to v22.1.0 (non-governance-gated)

 ### Testnet Incentives Program (TIP) Eligibility